Coinductive control of inductive data types: Illustrative example: id + 1

 The \emph{universal measuring from $A$ to $B$}, denoted $(\ubalg(A,B); u)$, is the terminal object in the category of measurings from $A$ to $B$.
 That is, if $(C;f)$ is a measuring from $A$ to $B$, then there is a unique morphism $!: C \to \ubalg(A,B)$ that makes the following diagram commute.

 \end{definition}

-\begin{example} Again, suppose that $!_A: \N \to A$ is surjective.
-We show in the appendix (\cref{lem:subobject}) that in this case, the universal measuring is a subcoalgebra of $\eN$.
-The subcoalgebras of $\eN$ are of the form $\emptyset, \standcoalg{n}, \coaN, \I ,$ and $ \eN$.
-We have shown that if the induction of \cref{con: partial induction} creates an $n$-partial homomorphism, then the maximum subcoalgebra of $\eN$ that measures $A$ to $B$ is $\standcoalg{n}$, so this is the universal measuring.
-And if the induction of \cref{con: partial induction} creates an total homomorphism, then the maximum subcoalgebra of $\eN$ that measures $A$ to $B$ is $\eN$ itself, so this is the universal measuring.
-We will also show this fact more directly in \cref{ssec: The convolution algebra} below. \end{example}
+\begin{example} Again, suppose that $A$ is preinitial.
+In this case, the universal measuring is a subterminal coalgebra \cite[Lemma 37]{NP23}.
+We have shown that if the induction of \cref{con: partial induction} creates an $n$-partial homomorphism, then the maximum subterminal coalgebra that measures $A \to B$ is $\standcoalg{n}$, so this is the universal measuring.
+And if the induction of \cref{con: partial induction} creates an total homomorphism, then the maximum subterminal coalgebra that measures $A$ to $B$ is $\eN$ itself, so this is the universal measuring.
+We will also show this fact more directly (i.e., without reference to \cite[Lemma 37]{NP23}) in \cref{ssec: The convolution algebra} below. \end{example}

 Since composing an arbitrary coalgebra homomorphism $C \to \ubalg(A,B)$ with $u$ produces a measuring $C \to A \to B$, we obtain a bijection, natural in $C,A,B$,